react-cosmos/react-cosmos/docs/getting-started/next.md

 ### Limitations

 - Only single function fixtures can be exported from a fixture module with the `'use client'` descriptor.
-That's because Client fixture modules are passed _as is_ to the Server render tree and their exports are expected to be component types by design.
-While other fixture formats (React Node exports or multi fixture exports) cannot be used in Client fixtures, all Cosmos fixture formats as supported in Server fixtures.
+That's because Client fixture modules are passed _as is_ to the Server render tree and their exports are expected to be [Component Fixtures](../usage/fixtures.md#component-fixtures) by design.
+While other fixture formats ([Node Fixtures](../usage/fixtures.md#node-fixtures) or [Multi-Fixtures](../usage/fixtures.md#multi-fixtures)) cannot be used in Client fixtures, all Cosmos fixture formats as supported in Server fixtures.

 ## Static Export